ncphillips/blog/content/post/what-s-new-in-jekyll-3-4-0.md

 	- three
 ```

-We can then create an `_include` file for our post tag’s using
+We can then create an `_include` file for our post tags using

 ```
 {{ page.tags | array_to_sentence_string }}